1. Create an Integration client

 2. Use the Integration client

-There are two way to use Integrations in a Job:
+There are two way to use Integrations in a Job:- You can perform Tasks in the

 run

-function, by passing the Integration client into the integrations
+function, by passing the Integration client into theintegrations

-- You can use webhooks to Trigger a Job.
+object. - You can use webhooks to Trigger a Job.

 repo (lucky him).